EmmaNiBhriain/Jit-git/ReadMe.md

 ## Description
 This program is a version control program based on git.
 This Java program is designed to be run from the command prompt.
 Functionality includes initialisiing a repository, adding files to a 'staging area', committing these files by adding to the .jit/objects directory and returning to an earlier version of the files.

+* Please Note: The jar file included in the target folder was compiled with Java 9.

 ## Instructions

 #### Method 1 : With Maven installed